xFerchoVJ/xFerchoVJ/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-Not yet
+Ruby on rails and React
 - 🌱 I’m currently learning ...
 Ruby on Rails, React and React Native!
 - 👯 I’m looking to collaborate on ...
-React
+React and Ruby on Rails
 - 🤔 I’m looking for help with ...
-Ruby on Rails
+React
 - 💬 Ask me about ...
 Anything!
 - 📫 How to reach me: ...
 [Instagram](https://www.instagram.com/xferchovj/)
 - 😄 Pronouns: ...
 He/him